How Do You Want to Live on Bainbridge Island?

 The Ferncliff Area consists of homes further out on Ferncliff away from the ferry and moving across HWY 305 it also includes Grand Avenue, which interests with Ferncliff as you head north.
 Many homes in this area are on larger lots and with septic systems.
 Some have eastern facing views of the Seattle Skyline and Space Needle and some are waterfront, mostly higher-bank.
 This are is also home to Woodland Village, more commonly known as Garibaldi Loop, a popular Craftsman-styled neighborhood of 27 newer homes walking distance to shops and the ferry.

-The Island Center Area
+The Island Center & Fletcher Bay Areas

 The Manitou Beach and Murden Cove Neighborhoods